gar-codespace/OperationsPatternScripts/README.md

 * An inter-modal operator selecting certain types of well cars to load.
 * A grain exchange selling loaded hoppers to brokers.

-## Plugin Notables
+## JMRI Schedules
-Moving cars around a yard, the yard pattern, generally involves working with JMRI 'Yards.'
-Moving cars around a location, Intra-Plant swtiching, generally involves JMRI 'Classification/Interchange' tracks, and 'Spurs.'
-Moving cars TO a spur by using this plugin will apply the spur's schedule, setting the appropriate load and destination.
+Moving cars TO a spur by using this plugin will apply the spur's schedule if enabled, setting the appropriate load and destination.
 If there is no schedule the plugin will attempt to apply the car's RWE or RWL parameters.
 If no RWE or RWL, the plugin will then try to load the car with the custom designation for 'Empty' or 'Load' for that cars' load type.
 If none of the above, a car moved from a spur will toggle default load/empty designation.

+## Use with TrainPlayer software
+This plugin also contains a subroutine so that JMRI can be used as the Ops engine for TrainPlayer's Advanced Ops module.
+The TrainPlayer side scripts can be found [here](https://github.com/GregRitacco/QuickKeys).

 ## How To Use This Plugin
 The following are YouTube videos covering the use of this plugin: